 All international students are required to be enrolled full-time at Mount Holyoke in order to maintain their immigration status.
 The normal full-time courseload at MHC is 16 credits per semester, and we expect students to register for 16 credits each semester .
 For purposes of Immigration requirements only, the minimum full-time courseload is 12 credits per semester for all students.
 If at any time you find yourself considering enrolling in fewer than 12 credits, you must first consult with the McCulloch Center to determine whether you can do so without jeopardizing your immigration status.
 If you reduce your courseload without prior authorization from us, we will be required to report you to USCIS as being "out of status," so it is critical that you seek approval first.

 Students on both F-1 and J-1 visas may apply to other colleges or universities to continue their education in the United States after completion of their studies at Mount Holyoke, or to transfer.
 In either case, you should notify Jenny Medina in the McCulloch Center for Global Initiatives, who will inform you of the procedures to be followed in your particular case.

 You may leave and re-enter the United States as many times as you wish during your stay at Mount Holyoke as long as you have:

 - A valid multiple entry visa

-- An I-20 form signed on page three, or DS-2019 form, signed at the bottom right-hand corner, after your initial enrollment at Mount Holyoke, by one of the advisers in the McCulloch Center for Global Initiatives, and
+- An I-20 form signed on page two, or DS-2019 form, signed at the bottom right-hand corner, after your initial enrollment at Mount Holyoke, by Jenny Medina or Donna Van Handle, and

 - A valid passport